roadsidemultimedia/Docs/support-troubleshooting/diagnosing.md

 * [PHP](http://php.net/) version 5.2.4 or greater (5.3 recommended)
 * [MySQL](http://www.mysql.com/) version 5.0 or greater

 That said, we can’t test every possible environment, this is why PageLines DMS includes a debugging tool which can be useful when investigating issues you may have.
 For more information see our [debug](http://docs.pagelines.com/support-troubleshooting/debug) page.

 ### PHP Info ###

-The DMSWith Because every system is setup differently, `phpinfo()` is commonly used to check configuration settings and for available predefined variables on a given system.
+Because every system is setup differently, `phpinfo()` is commonly used to check configuration settings and for available predefined variables on a given system.
 It is also a valuable debugging tool as it contains all EGPCS (Environment, GET, POST, Cookie, Server) data.

 <ul>
 <li> To create a phpinfo file, create a new file in your code editor, add the following lines, click save and name the file `phpinfo.php`:</li>